loda-lang/loda-programs/programs/oeis/list1.md

 * [A139591](http://oeis.org/A139591) ([L12 program](A139591.asm)): A139275(n) followed by 18-gonal number A051870(n+1).
 * [A139592](http://oeis.org/A139592) ([L11 program](A139592.asm)): A033585(n) followed by A139271(n+1).
 * [A139593](http://oeis.org/A139593) ([L10 program](A139593.asm)): A139276(n) followed by A139272(n+1).
+* [A139594](http://oeis.org/A139594) ([L11 program](A139594.asm)): Number of different n X n symmetric matrices with nonnegative entries summing to 4.
+Also number of symmetric oriented graphs with 4 arcs on n points.
 * [A139595](http://oeis.org/A139595) ([L15 program](A139595.asm)): A139277(n) followed by A139273(n+1).
 * [A139596](http://oeis.org/A139596) ([L08 program](A139596.asm)): A033587(n) followed by even hexagonal number A014635(n+1).
 * [A139597](http://oeis.org/A139597) ([L11 program](A139597.asm)): A139278(n) followed by A139274(n+1).